ros-realtime/roscon-2023-realtime-workshop/README.md

 [docker-install]: https://docs.docker.com/engine/install/ubuntu/

-### Getting the image BEFORE the workshop (highly recommended)
+### Getting the image BEFORE the workshop

 1. Download the image file from [the latest release](https://github.com/ros-realtime/roscon-2023-realtime-workshop/releases/latest).
-The file is called `image.tar.gz`.
+The file is called `docker-image.tar.gz`.
 2. Clone the [roscon-2023-realtime-workshop](https://github.com/ros-realtime/roscon-2023-realtime-workshop) repository with `--recursive` option: `git clone --recursive https://github.com/ros-realtime/roscon-2023-realtime-workshop.git`.
 3. `cd` into the `roscon-2023-realtime-workshop` repository.
-4. `docker/import path/to/downloaded/image.tar.gz`.
+4. `docker/import path/to/downloaded/docker-image.tar.gz`.

 This should import the Docker image with a name of `roscon-2023-realtime-workshop`.

-### Getting the image DURING the workshop (as a last resort)

-If you didn't get the image before the workshop, we will offer a way to get the image during the workshop without access to internet. **However, try to do the step above as the network bandwidth during the workshop is limited!**.

-1. Connect your laptop to Raspberry Pi via Ethernet.
-2. Ensure the Raspberry Pi is powered on.
-3. You should be able to `ping 192.168.10.1` once the Pi is powered on and it is connected to the ethernet.
-4. `cd` into this repository.
-5. Run `docker/import`.
-This should automatically download and import the Docker image from the Ethernet-connected Raspberry Pi.

 ### Starting the Docker container

+**If you would like to use VS Code and its dev container system, you can skip this section and go directly to [Using Visual Studio Code](#using-visual-studio-code).**

 After importing the Docker image, you can start the Docker container via the special shell file [`docker/start`](docker/start):